Electricity Laws and Incentives in California

 Electric Vehicle (EV) Rebate - Pasadena Water and Power (PWP)

 PWP provides rebates of $250 to residential customers who purchase or lease an eligible new or pre-owned EV.
 An additional $250 is available for eligible EVs purchased or leased from a Pasadena dealership.
 Customers participating in PWP’s income-qualifying programs may also qualify for an additional $1,000 rebate, for a total of $1,500.
 Customers may receive rebates for up to 2 EVs per address every 3 years.
 Additional terms and conditions apply.
-For more information, see the PWP Residential Electric Vehicle and Charger Incentive Program website.
+For more information, see the PWP Residential EV and Charger Incentive Program website.

 Electric Vehicle (EV) Rebates for Fleet Vehicles - SMUD